 Get exclusive member benefits & effect social change.
 Join Today

 The carotid arteries, which are located on either side of your neck, provide your brain with the oxygen-rich blood it needs to function properly.
 Without this blood flow, your brain cells would die.
-This is called a stroke and it can cause temporary or permanent mental and physical impairment.
-Strokes can also be fatal.
+When blood flow to an area of the brain is restricted or blocked, it may lead to a stroke.
+Strokes may cause temporary or permanent mental and physical impairment, and can be fatal.

-If you have carotid artery disease, a substance called plaque builds up in the passage through with your blood needs to travel restricting the flow.
-If the deposits of plaque—which is composed of compounds such as fat and cholesterol—are significant enough, they can cut off blood flow to the brain and cause a stroke.
+If you have carotid artery disease, a substance called plaque builds up in your passages and restricts the flow of blood.
+If the deposits of plaque — which are composed of compounds such as fat and cholesterol — are significant enough, they can cut off blood flow to the brain and cause a stroke.

-A surgery called carotid endarterectomy (CEA) is one way to remove any blockage to the normal flow of blood and to minimize your risk of a stroke.
-A CEA is also known as coartid artery surgery.
+A surgery called carotid endarterectomy (CEA) is one way to remove blockages to the normal flow of blood and to minimize your risk of a stroke.
+A CEA is also known as carotid artery surgery.

 Carotid artery surgery also helps prevent a transient ischemic attack (TIA).
-A TIA has the symptoms of a stroke—such as numbness, difficulties with speech or vision, and trouble walking—but they last for a brief time.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), symptoms of a TIA usually disappear within an hour (NINDS).
+A TIA has the symptoms of a stroke — such as numbness, difficulties with speech or vision, and trouble walking — but they last for a brief time.
+According to the National Institute of Neurological Disorders and Stroke, symptoms of a TIA usually disappear within an hour.
 Like a stroke, a TIA is caused by a temporary blockage of blood to the brain.

-In the days before the surgery, your doctor may want to conduct tests that will give him or her a better picture of your arteries.
+In the days before the surgery, your doctor may want to conduct tests that will give them a better picture of your arteries.
 Tests used to prepare for a CEA include:

-The surgery will occur at a hospital and usually takes a few hours.
+The surgery will take place at a hospital and usually takes a few hours.
 There are two versions of the CEA.

 The artery that is being cleared will be clamped during the surgery, but blood will still reach the brain through the carotid artery on the other side of your neck.
 A tube might also be used to reroute the blood flow around the artery receiving surgery.